blocks-to-text/prepare-to-teach/README.md

 ## Use Integrative Projects

-The final result of a program written outside of Scratch and similar environments simply isn't as interesting.
+The final result of a program written outside of Scratch (and similar environments) simply isn't as visually interesting.
 Instead of a fun movie or game programs will now be outputting numbers or text.
-Some students may love the pure challenge and puzzle of programming, but that won't work for everyone.
+Some students may love the pure challenge and puzzle of programming, but that doesn't work for everyone.
 On the other hand, after a while students will often get bored of Scratch in search of some way to

-As students transition from animation-based learning environments to "authentic" data-focused programming, it becomes more important to integrate programming into real-world cross-disciplinary projects.
-How can programming be part of a history project? or how can students write use code to make something useful with the math they are learning?
+As students transition from animation-based learning environments to "authentic" data-focused programming, it becomes increasingly important to integrate programming into real-world cross-disciplinary projects.
+How can programming be part of a history project? or how can students use code to apply the maths they are learning?

 Not only will this be more interesting for students, but it is also a more realistic exposure to how programming is used on a daily basis.
 Treating programming as an isolated and "pure" skill set is not only an untruth but can scare away students who aren't strong programmers at the beginning or who are not interested in typing on a computer all day long.
+Almost all professional programming tasks require at least as much domain knowledge as coding knowledge.

-One practical steps you can take to build these projects and to support your students through integrating code across the curriculum is to provide (nearly) completed code for different stages of your projects.
+One practical step you can take to plan these projects, and to integrate code across the curriculum is to provide (nearly) completed code for different stages of your projects.
 Not only will this help them learn to program faster, but it will free more of their attention to think about what role the code plays in the larger project.
 Also by providing examples of the code at different levels of completion students can explore incremental development and see first hand that even you their teacher writes programs in little steps.